TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/51 - Colossians/Colossians 4/Colossians 4.5.md

 ---

-Walk in wisdom toward them that are without, redeeming the time.
+Walk in wisdom toward those who are outside, redeeming the time.